ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 global Internet), the proposal should consider how this intention is to be realised.
-The community will have to address the question of whether the scope can be enforced by stating a ste of restrictions or whether additional protocol mechanisms are required to enforce this scoping.
+The community will have to address the question of whether the scope can be enforced by stating the restrictions or whether additional protocol mechanisms are required to enforce this scoping.
 The answer will necessarily depend on the change that is being proposed.